This page references our older Objective-C SDK. Check out our new Swift SDK to integrate our latest Swift-first library.

 Step 3: Create a Content Card observer

-Implement logic that observes for changes in your Content Cards, handles Content Card arrival, and displays a specific number of cards in the carousel at any one time.
+Create a Content Card observer that is responsible for handling the arrival of Content Cards, and implement conditional logic to display a specific number of cards in the carousel at any one time.
 By default, Content Cards are sorted by created date (newest first), and a user sees all cards they are eligible for.

 extras property in the data model) to build conditional logic around.